kkernick/sb/docs/USAGE.md

 * `--talk` specifies busses that the application can communicate over.
 * `--own` specifies busses the application owns.

+#### `xdg-open`

+To open files and URI's with the default file handler (outside of the sandbox), you can use the `--xdg-open` switch.This will pass the file to the host, which will then prompt which application to open the file in.
+Importantly, the application does not need to be in the caller's sandbox.

+**Do not explicitly pass `xdg-open` via `--binaries`**.
+The program is a massive, monolithic shell script which `sb` cannot parse properly.
+Instead, the `--xdg-open` switch provides the `sb-open` binary, symlinked to the `xdg-open` open, which contains only the relevant functionality.
+This  reduces the attack surface by importing the functionality, and allows the required functionality to work within `sb`.

+> [!note]
+> The `--xdg-open` switch will also allow the application to communicate over the `OpenURI` portal, which is required to use this functionality.

 ### Files

 These switches pertain to files and folders that should be exposed within the sandbox.